sandeeprepala/url-shortener-microservices/README.md

-# ScaleURL — Scalable URL Shortener (Microservices)
+# 🚀ScaleURL — Scalable URL Shortener (Microservices)

 This repository contains a microservices-based URL shortener with analytics.
 It is split into multiple services: